runlvl/VSphereReporter/docs/user_guide.md

 ### Launching the Application

+#### Windows
-1. Double-click on the application shortcut or run `run.bat` from the application directory
+1. Double-click on the application shortcut or run `vsphere_reporter.py` from the application directory
 2. The main application window will open, showing the VMware vSphere Reporter interface

+#### Linux GUI Version
+1. Open a terminal and navigate to the application directory
+2. Run `python3 vsphere_reporter_linux.py`
+3. The Tkinter-based GUI will open, showing the VMware vSphere Reporter interface

+#### Linux Command Line Version
+1. Open a terminal and navigate to the application directory
+2. Run `python3 vsphere_reporter_cli.py --help` to see available options
+3. Use command-line parameters to specify connection details and report options

 ### Application Interface

+#### Windows and Linux GUI
 The main application window consists of the following sections:

 - **Connection Status**: Shows if you're connected to a vCenter server